The Persian Silk or Mimosa Tree — The Tree Dr. Seuss Would Love

 The mimosa has a relatively short lifespan, generally between 15 and 30 years, but they are well worth every season.

 Critics call them messy and claim they pop up everywhere.
 My experience?
-The opposite.
+Not even close.

-Mine stands alone in the middle of the yard, grass trimmed around it, and not a single volunteer anywhere else—not in my yard, not in the neighbors’ yard, and not three blocks down.
+My mimosa stands alone in the middle of the yard, grass trimmed around it, and not a single volunteer anywhere — not in my yard, not the neighbors’, not three blocks down.

-My yard is full of a variety of plants and wildlife.
-The mimosa fits in beautifully and never disappoints.
+My yard is full of life, and the mimosa fits right in.
+It never disappoints.

 Some tips to balance it all out: